chgenedu/oa-trading-algo/README.md

 * Otherwise, we will do nothing.

 ### Experiment
 The stock symbol for the publicly-traded company will be stored in a text file on GitHub.
 The purpose for doing this is to practice accessing external data source from a QuantConnect program.
+The individual publicly traded company stock used was AAPL.

+Backtesting was run from Aug-1-2007 to Aug-1-2010, and from Aug-1-2007 to Aug-1-2020.
+For analysis of the trading algorithm, SPY was used as the benchmark.

 ### Result
+Backtest 1: Aug-1-2007 to Aug-1-2010

+Backtest 2: Aug-1-2007 to Aug-1-2020